snyuryev/snyuryev.github.io/_posts/2015-3-30-Custom-activity-indicator-with-swift.md

 }
 ```

-Do not forger to add some image which should be animated in custom activity indicator view.
+Do not forget to add some image which should be animated in custom activity indicator view.
 Next, go to your view controller.
 Custom activity indicator could be simple declared this way in your class:

 ```
 lazy private var activityIndicator : CustomActivityIndicatorView = {